WolfgangBaeck/REB3Modules/readme.md

 ## Workflows
 The idea of the poly-repo structure is that each spoke repository can have its own workflow and deployments are made based on triggering events such as a push or a pull-request in a spoke repository.
 At the same time, we need to be able to trigger the workflows in the spoke repository if a triggering event occurs in the hub repository.
 GitHub does not natively support the execution of workflow b in repository B if a push in repository A happens causing a workflow a.
 This can be accomplished by running cron events in the spoke repositories checking for changes in releases in the hub repository.

-I have currently decided to create a general workflow for the Reb3Modules repository causing the build for each spoke repository by scheduling a build job for each spoke repository via the following steps for each spoke:
+I have currently decided to delay the introduction of a cron job and to create a general workflow for the Reb3Modules repository causing the build for each spoke repository by scheduling a build job for each spoke repository via the following steps for each spoke:
 ```
 delta:
     runs-on: ubuntu-latest